-Field Description Mode Server - the gateway acts as a server and listens for the TCP connection from external Modbus master.
-TCP Port is required.
-Client - the gateway acts as a TCP client and sends the TCP connection request to the external Modbus master.
-IP address and TCP port of the Modbus master is required IP IP address of the external Modbus master on the LAN or WAN interface.
+Field Description IP IP address of the external Modbus master on the LAN or WAN interface.
 Port Modbus TCP port number that the server is listening on.
 The default Modbus TCP port number is 502.
-Backup Server Enable Select to configure a backup Modbus master.
-Enter the IP address and port number.
+Backup Server Enable If client mode is selected, select the box to configure a backup Modbus master.
+Enter the backup server's IP address and port number.
 Socket Timeout Enable Select to configure socket timeout.
-Enter the Inactivity Timeout in seconds.
+Enter the inactivity timeout period in seconds.